-- Do you long to connect with your friend, family member or partner, but you become protected and controlling when fearing or experiencing disconnection with them due to their controlling behavior?
+- Do you long to connect with your friend, family member or partner, but you become protected and controlling when fearing or experiencing disconnection with them due to their controlling behaviour?

-What if you saw your own controlling behavior and the controlling behavior of others as a cry for connection?
+What if you saw your own controlling behaviour and the controlling behaviour of others as a cry for connection?
 Would this make it easier for you to have compassion for yourself and the others in your life?

 I encourage you to see your own and others’ controlling behavior as a cry for connection.
 And I encourage you to learn and practice the powerful Six Steps of Inner Bonding.
-The intent to learn with yourself and others is the most profound path to connection with yourself and with your partner, friends and family members.
+The intent to learn with yourself and others is the most profound path to connect with yourself and with your partner, friends, and family members.